tapebrief

 Jeff Johnson · Baird

-Reconcile the reported 10% calendar Q4 growth versus the recent three quarters showing 3-3.5% organic growth for Cooper Vision.
-What explains the variance, and how is the company progressing on getting back to above-market growth relative to peers?
+Reconcile the reported 10% calendar Q4 growth versus the ~3-3.5% organic growth in recent quarters.
+Then, how is the plan progressing to return to above-market growth given competitive positioning?

 Larry Bigglescombe · Wells Fargo

-What is the company's exposure to the Middle East and how might the regional conflict impact fertility business?
-Additionally, how should margins be phased through the year given Q1 strength and the tariff outlook?
+What is Cooper's exposure to the Middle East and how might conflict impact fertility business?
+Also, how should margins be phased for the year, and what is the tariff exposure if the Supreme Court ruling stands?

 Jason Bednar · Piper Sandler